 - The homophone joke always makes me laugh, including right now as I write this.

-- My favorite deleted scene from this chapter came from our intrusive narrator, but I cut it because it was a little indulgent and caused unnecessary confusion about the setting:
+- My favorite deleted scene from this chapter came from our intrusive narrator, but it was a little indulgent and caused unnecessary confusion about the setting so I cut it:

 Flashing back to our flashback that’s already backflashing, we need to catch up to Benji and Jessica in the church.
 The thing is, when we got there we wouldn’t find them in the church.
 Where’s all the people? might be your first question upon learning this.
 And if you acted that out with your hands, I applaud you.
 Or I would if my hands weren’t locked together in the shape of a church.
 In this case, a church without any fingers in it.
 Because Benji and Jessica weren’t in the church.
 They were next door to the church.